 - (OLTL.2) Develop a registry of direct care workers that allows participants to locate, review and contact direct care workers who will best meet their care needs.
 This registry would expand the availability and visibility of the direct care workforce which improves access to HCBS by connecting direct care workers with participants through the participant-directed model of HCBS.
-This activity is still in the concept stage and implementation is contingent on other factors. - January 2024 Update: OLTL and MCOs reached agreement on contract language and submitted the 2024 contracts to CMS December 18, 2023 for approval. - o July 2023 Update: OLTL is updating MCO contract language to include provision for the direct care worker matching registry portal. - (ODP.2) Provide respite, innovative alternatives to community participation support services, and family support services to those on waiting lists for Intellectual Disabilities/Autism Services or on or at risk of being placed on provider waiting lists for community participation support services through one-time funds.
-These funds will provide short-term temporary relief for those waiting for HCBS waiver services. - January 2024 Update: None at this time. - July 2023 Update: None at this time.
+This activity is still in the concept stage and implementation is contingent on other factors. - April 2024 Update: None at this time. - January 2024 Update: OLTL and MCOs reached agreement on contract language and submitted the 2024 contracts to CMS December 18, 2023 for approval.

+- (ODP.2) Provide respite, innovative alternatives to community participation support services, and family support services to those on waiting lists for Intellectual Disabilities/Autism Services or on or at risk of being placed on provider waiting lists for community participation support services through one-time funds.
+These funds will provide short-term temporary relief for those waiting for HCBS waiver services.

+- o April 2024 Update: None at this time.

+- January 2024 Update: None at this time.